Contracting orbits in Outer space: Length minimizers

 Since $\cp_\gamma(H_\sigma)$ is nonempty by \Cref{lem:projection_exists}, there exists a time $s\in \I$ for which $\gamma(s)\in \cp_\gamma(H_\sigma)$.
 Since this is a \emph{closest} point on $\gamma$ from $H_\sigma$, we necessarily have $d_\os(H_\sigma,\gamma(s))\le d_\os(H_\sigma,\gamma(s_0))$ which in turn requires $\len(\alpha\vert \gamma(s)) \le \len(\alpha\vert \gamma(s_0)) < m_\alpha+\epsilon$.
 By the choice of $\epsilon$, this implies $\abs{s-t} > 2D$ and consequently $\diam_\os(\gamma(s),\gamma(t))> 2D$.
 However, since $\gamma(s)\in \cp_\gamma(H_\sigma)$ and $\gamma(t) \in \cp_\gamma(H)$, this contradicts the fact that $\diam_\os(\cp_\gamma(H)\cup\cp_\gamma(H_\sigma))\le D$ for all $0 < \sigma \le 1$.
 Therefore $\minpts_\gamma(\alpha)$ cannot be empty, and the lemma holds. \end{proof}

-A priori, it could be that $\minpts_\gamma(\alpha)$ is empty for \emph{every} nontrivial conjugacy class in $\free$ and, in keeping with \Cref{lem:projections_agree}, that all points of $\os$ lies within $\log(3)$ of $\gamma(\I)$.
+A priori, it could be that $\minpts_\gamma(\alpha)$ is empty for \emph{every} nontrivial conjugacy class in $\free$ and, in keeping with \Cref{lem:projections_agree}, that all points of $\os$ lie within $\log(3)$ of $\gamma(\I)$.
 Our next lemma rules out such pathological behavior.

 \begin{lemma}[Some projection exists] Let $\gamma\colon\I\to\os$ be a strongly contracting geodesic.
 Then there exists a primitive conjugacy class $\alpha\in\pl^0$ such that $\minpts_\gamma(\alpha)$ is nonempty and $\minlen_\alpha > 0$. \end{lemma}